danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ## start()

+This chapter draws many of the previous discussions together in this sense...

-This chapter starts by an examination and reflection on the earlier ELIZA chatbot by using the works produced by Norbert Landsteiner from 2005-2013:
+starts by an examination and reflection on the earlier ELIZA chatbot by using the works produced by Norbert Landsteiner from 2005-2013:

 ![10_2](ch10_5.png)